Perlten/Architectural-Lens/README.md

         - "api/car",  // This removes the package at the path "api/car" from the diagram
         - "scooter",  // This will remove any package with the name "scooter" from the diagram
-        - "test*"     // This will remove any package with the name "test" in its path from the diagram
+        - "*test*"     // This will remove any package with the name "test" in its path from the diagram

     ]

-    - `pathView`:
+    - `usePackagePathAsLabel`:
-    If pathView is set to false, the package name and the end of a path will be the names in the diagram.
+    If usePackagePathAsLabel is set to false, the package name and the end of a path will be the names in the diagram.
 For example, api/car will have a module named "api" and one named "car".

-    If pathView is set to true, the paths will be displayed instead.
+    If usePackagePathAsLabel is set to true, the paths will be displayed instead.
 This would result in the packages being named: "api", "api/car".

 ## CLI